tmxkqotnl/tmxkqotnl/README.md

 renewal

-all project repos had truncated
+all project repos has been truncated